1. What made the Filipino insurrection "far different than any conflict in which Americans had previously fought"?

 The United States was connected to Cuba in the 1890's for multiple reasons.
 To start off, the United States has always been interested in taking Cuba in as part of the United States, to become a major slave territory; President Polk even tried to buy Cuba from Spain in 1848.
 But more recently, the United States is connected to Cuba in the 1890's because the United States removed the tariffs off of Cuban Sugar.
 As the reading says, " The United States was also by far the largest consumer of Cuban Sugar.
 In 1890, the United states removed tariffs on Cuban sugar, entering the American market, making it less expensive to buy the sugar in the united states.
 The legislation boosted the fortunes of both the overall Cuban economy and American investors on the island"

 2. What were the main reasons the United States intervened in Cuba? (i.e. went to war) Which reason do you believe was most important?
-Explain your answer
+Explain your answer.

 The main reasons the United States intervened in Cuba were that Cuba was revolting, this was posing a major threat to the Cuban economy because of so many orders for farmers, sugar growers, etc. were being ordered to not sell most of their products.
 "By 1898, Gomez had brought the Cuban economy to a standstill" Another reason why the United States intervened in Cuba is because the Spanish ambassador to the United States had accidentally gotten a letter published that was meant for only his friend.
 In the letter, it called the President of the United States at the time, McKinley, "weak" Lastly, there was the explosion of the "Maine" ship vessel that had been anchored in Havana harbor.
 The ship "was ripped apart by a tremendous explosion on the night of February 15" Eventually it was proven that this ship had been sunken by an underwater mine, but at the time, they believed it was the Spanish.
 The reason that I find most important is calling President McKinley weak.
 This is an insult to not only the president, but to the nation as a whole.
 If you insult the leader of something, you insult the followers as well.
 This easily could have made the United States actually feel weak if they decided to think the same as the Spanish, that their president was weak.
 This is easily the most important reason for the United States to intervene.